zschuessler/model-json-attribute-guard-laravel/readme.md

 $user->save();
 ```

-This code will throw a `JsonAttributeValidationFailedException` exception - oh no!
+Great!
+But the code below will throw a `JsonAttributeValidationFailedException` exception - oh no!
 Your model won't be saved.

 ```
 $user->preferences = [